back

 2. AI rewrite (optional)

-When you click Rewrite with AI, the flow is different: the correction instruction text is sent from your browser to our /api/rewrite endpoint, and from there to one of the free partner AIs (Gemini, Mistral Small, or Llama 3.3 via Groq).
-The provider is selected automatically by the rotator, prioritizing whoever has available quota in the current window.
+When you click Rewrite with AI, the correction instruction text is sent to our /api/rewrite endpoint and from there to one of the free partner AIs (Gemini, Mistral Small, or Llama 3.3 via Groq).
+The provider is selected automatically, prioritizing whoever has available quota.

 • Google Gemini (free tier) — the current AI Studio policy allows inputs and outputs to be used for model improvement.
-If this is a concern for your use case, avoid using automatic rewriting for sensitive prompts.
+Avoid using automatic rewriting for sensitive prompts.

 Automatic rewriting is optional.
-If you prefer not to send text to third parties, the classic flow is always available: expand the "View correction instruction" section in the rewrite panel, copy the text, and paste it into your AI of choice — including local models like Llama running on your machine.
+To avoid sending text to third parties, expand "View correction instruction" in the rewrite panel, copy it, and paste into your AI of choice — including local models.

 3. Usage limits

 To prevent abuse of free tiers, there is a rewrite limit per IP per hour.
-Once the limit is reached, the panel shows the correction instruction and you can continue with the classic flow.
-The limit is based solely on the IP header of the request — no cookies, no sessions, no persistent identifiers.
+The IP address is temporarily held in server memory during that window — it is not written to any database and is automatically discarded after the period.
+Once the limit is reached, the panel shows the correction instruction for use in the classic flow.

 Prompts above 4,000 characters are rejected by the rewrite route.
 Local analysis has no such limit.

-• Whet uses Vercel Analytics — aggregated page view collection, cookieless, no individual tracking, no cross-site identification.
-Data is used solely to understand general product usage (access volume, pages visited).
+• Whet uses Vercel Analytics — aggregated page views, cookieless, no individual tracking.
 See vercel.com/docs/analytics/privacy-policy.

 • We do not require signup, login, or any identification.